Shinigami-Apples/Starbound-Mod-The-Galactic-Federation-of-Webbs/README.md

 I have a few personal warnings here.

-With the coloring methods the humanoid sprites have, I can not guarantee that your character will keep the old colors (black hair w/ white eyes) if the humanoid sprites ever do update.
-(Warning: That's very likely for a lore update.)
-If you want to keep the original colors in that case, then okay, don't update.
-You can always back up your characters at any time and store them for later use.
-Shouldn't this be obvious already?
+With the coloring methods the humanoid sprites have- oops.
+That already happened.
+Sorry about bricking the appearance of your old characters, but as long as this warning is up here, your newer characters aren’t safe from the updates.
+Not.
+Yet.

+Sorry.

 Also, don't trust every single update on the GitHib repository.
 Like above, when I say this is unstable with the measurement of size^6, I mean it.
 I recommend waiting for the next stable release (In a .pak) if you aren't testing or collaborating on this.

 Thank you for listening to my warnings.
 # FEATURES:

+- An actual wiki in the making.

 - Custom ship pet!

 - Webbers DO have FR support as of now. the stats are a bit wonky but they'll be fixed.
+They’ve been reballanced, but not exactly in much of the lore-friendly way.

-- Partially incomplete custom ships, but hey, Tiers 0-3 aren't the recolors again.
+- Partially incomplete custom ships, but hey, Tiers 0-4 aren't the recolors again.

 - MOSTLY custom shape humanoids.
 They have big, weirdly shaped heads and an extra pixel or two on the feet.
 (No seriously, they can't wear most hats)